 Intramural Sports are open to all students.
 The program, which is not based on skill, offers athletic competition in flag football, basketball, table tennis, volleyball, and other sports.
-Advisor: Nic Kin, (205) 812-2777, nkin@jeffersonstate.edu.
+Advisor: Jacob Call, jcall@jeffersonstate.edu.
 The Jefferson State Singers is a choral group that performs at college and other functions.
 Membership is by competitive audition.
 Scholarships are available.
-Advisor: Teresa Archer, (205) 856-8585; Michael Thomas, (205) 856-7900.
+Advisor: Teresa Archer, tarcher@jeffersonstate.edu; Michael Thomas, mthomas4@jeffersonstate.edu.